kontalk/client-adapters/pidgin/README.md

 Take note of the main key ID and paste it into the plugin preferences window.
 From that point on, Pidgin will start to encrypt outgoing messages, where possible, and decrypt incoming messages.

+## Additional features

+You can have support for delivery receipts using another plugin also forked here: [pidgin-xmpp-receipts](/kontalk/pidgin-xmpp-receipts)